huckgroup/OED/README.md

 # OED
-compile models from a manually defined model to AMICI, this applies to any ODE system Perform identification analysis and optimal experimental design (i.e. obtain a series of time dependent inupts for you model which improve parameter estimations)
+Compile models from a manually defined set of equations to AMICI, this applies to any ODE system Perform identification analysis and optimal experimental design (i.e. obtain a series of time dependent inupts for you model which improve parameter estimations)

 Beta version 1.0 (march 24 2022)